What does it do?

 That raw eggs can inhibit the absorption of this vitamin.

 So if you’re drinking a raw egg shake or eat raw eggs in food.

 Beware that it can reduce the amount of biotin you’re metabolizing.

 Regulate Blood Sugar

-Intake of this vitamin has been associated with helping to fight and preventing diabetes, particularly type 2.
+Intake of this vitamin has been associated with helping to fight.

 Pairing it with chromium has been show to have an even greater effect.

-Another study found that, “A deficiency has been linked to impaired glucose tolerance and decreased utilization of glucose.”
+That, “a deficiency has been linked to impaired glucose tolerance.